 Please note, this is an example schedule as work hours are dependent on the project and placement.
 Volunteers on the Cartagena program can easily take part in a range of the projects if they would like to, this can be arranged with the coordinators.

 Volunteers are accommodated in a volunteer apartment with other volunteers in the safe neighbourhood of Crespo.
-Bedrooms are comprised of bunk beds and you can expect to be sharing a room with 3 to 7 volunteers of the same gender.
-For couples or those wanting more privacy, private rooms in the volunteer apartment are available for an additional US$20 (approximately AU$29) per night, subject to availability.
+Bedrooms are comprised of bunk beds and you can expect to be sharing a room with three to seven volunteers of the same gender.
+For couples or those wanting more privacy, private rooms in the volunteer apartment are available for an additional US$25 (approximately AU$37) per night, subject to availability.
 Living is comfortable and the volunteer apartment has electricity, running water and western bathrooms (generally with hot water).
 Sheets and pillows are provided, and you will just need to bring your own towel and toiletries.
 All volunteers help with cooking and clean up on a roster system, so be prepared to help out.